ergdyne/Graina/README.md

 Graina is an communal art project / difficult to use, weird chat webapp built using PosgreSQL, Express, React, and Node.
 It was inspired by Numberphile's Sandpiles video: https://youtu.be/1MtEUErz7Gg

+Live version running at https://jimsdumb.com

 Code on live version is slightly off from code in repo due to last minute changes to get things running (quickly).
 Best practices not in place for same reasons.